Date of Adoption: 04/15/2017

 – Documentation of student or staff injuries or property damage

 Documentation of restrictive interventions is reviewed within 24 hours by the Principal or appropriate designee.
-The Principal and Code Blue Responder Supervisor/Mandt Trainer are responsible for the supervision of all restrictive interventions and shall regularly review data on physical acts as well as frequency of use of restrictive interventions.
+The Principal and Regulatory/Crisis Responder /Safety-Care® Trainer or other designated Safety-Care® certified staff are responsible for the supervision of all restrictive interventions and shall regularly review data on physical acts as well as frequency of use of restrictive interventions.

 Soaring Eagle Academy also utilizes the form prescribed by the Illinois State Board of Education to document as required by state law and regulations.